 Rhodes, Hari.
 Actor, 1932-1992.
 Handsome and charismatic, Cincinnati native Rhodes enjoyed a steady-ish career through the '60s and '70s, spending three years on the adventure series "Daktari" (1966-1969) and starring in the blaxploitation flick "Detroit 9000" (1973).
 He never quite found a niche or a signature role, so it's disheartening to look at his handful of substantial performances and see what an interesting movie persona he might have become given more opportunities.
 I've encountered memorable Rhodes turns in the oddest places: In "Conquest of the Planet of the Apes" (1972), he's authoritative and impassioned as a voice of reason amid chaos, and in the brisk opening sequence of "Sharky's Machine" (1981), he amusingly berates a white cop for adopting African-American patois.
 Occasionally billed as Harry Rhodes, he also appeared in Samuel Fuller's "Shock Corridor" (1963) and the legendary miniseries "Roots" (1977).

 Rickman, Alan.
-Poet of pith, b.
-1946.
+Poet of pith, 1946-2016.
 Rickman’s star turn as suave villain Hans Gruber in “Die Hard” (1988) is one of the great performances of the modern blockbuster era, because Rickman conveyed a character as erudite as he was odious.
 After cementing his international notoriety with another bad-guy turn in “Robin Hood: Prince of Thieves” (1991)—which features Rickman gloriously instructing his underlings to “Call off Christmas!”—he began alternating showy roles in big features and subtler turns in more intimate movies.
-And though he’s quite affecting when playing it straight, striking tiny emotional notes that speak volumes about enigmatic characters, Rickman is most invaluable when completely unleashed.
+And though he was quite affecting when playing it straight, striking tiny emotional notes that speak volumes about enigmatic characters, Rickman was invaluable when unleashed.
 He’s screamingly funny as a world-weary angel in “Dogma” and as an embittered TV has-been in “Galaxy Quest” (both 1999), two of the most endearingly bitchy characters ever presented on film.
-The lilting rhythms in which he speaks and the elegance with which he carries himself also make him a plaintive romantic figure, in such varied films as the supernatural romance “Truly Madly Deeply” (1991), the lush literary adaptation “Sense and Sensibility” (1995), and the ensemble rom-com “Love Actually” (2003).
-As evidenced by the impact Rickman makes with sometimes fleeting appearances in the Harry Potter movies, featuring the London native in ghoulish drag as mysterious instructor Severus Snape, he’s an actor of immeasurable skill and versatility.
+The lilting rhythms with which he spoke and the elegance with which he carried himself also made him a plaintive romantic figure, in such varied films as the supernatural romance “Truly Madly Deeply” (1991), the lush literary adaptation “Sense and Sensibility” (1995), and the ensemble rom-com “Love Actually” (2003).
+As evidenced by the impact Rickman mades with sometimes fleeting appearances in the Harry Potter movies, featuring the London native in ghoulish drag as mysterious instructor Severus Snape, he was an actor of immeasurable skill and versatility.
 Upon his death in 2016, he was also moured by collaborators as a true gentleman offscreen.

 “The Right Stuff” (1983).
 Adapted from Tom Wolfe’s popular nonfiction book about the development of America’s space program, Phillip Kaufman’s epic movie is almost unclassifiable, because though it’s ostensibly a drama, it’s also a thrilling action picture and, at moments, a laugh-out-loud comedy.
 Beginning with the groundbreaking daredevil flights of Chuck Yeager (Sam Shepard) circa 1947, a time when trying to break the sound barrier was a life-threatening endeavor, the picture depicts episodes through to 1963, by which point a series of successful orbiting missions had opened the door to fully crewed spaceflights instead of daring solo jaunts.
 Along the way, viewers are introduced to a variety of colorful personalities, from square-jawed conservative John Glenn (Ed Harris) to wild men like Gordy Cooper (Dennis Quaid) and Gus Grissom (Fred Ward).
 Watching these would-be heroes duke it out for the glory of being the first American to achieve such-and-such feat is wonderfully exciting, especially since there’s a constant background noise of genuine danger.
 Kaufman’s brilliant script sketches the fierce political battles waged around the space program, touching on everything from America’s celebrated “space race” with Russia to the bittersweet fact that Yeager never actually became an astronaut.
 “The Right Stuff” is not for every taste, given its wild tonal shifts, but for those willing to indulge Kaufman’s whimsy, the movie is filled with interesting things; in addition to hundreds of fascinating facts about the space program, the picture explodes with great acting from a large ensemble.